 - PCV must be over 30% and ideally over 35%

 - Not stressed by the visit to the vet

 Even when all these criteria are met, donating blood is not without its risks – low blood pressure can occur in the donor after removing a significant amount of blood and occasionally previously undetected heart disease may become apparent after a cat donates blood – the altered blood volume may induce heart failure and death.
 Although uncommon, an ultrasound scan of the heart may be helpful in identifying such cats before they donate blood.

 With the precautions necessary for blood transfusions, it is not always easy to find a suitable donor cat in an emergency situation.

-In practice, blood is still often collected from a donor cat immediately prior to being given to the recipient.
 Some clinics maintain a small group of cats that they keep specifically for blood donation, and cats requiring a transfusion can be referred to such clinics.
 Another practical solution that some vet clinics adopt is to maintain a register of owners who are willing to allow their cats to be used as donors.
-This can be be very helpful, although there is no perfect solution.
+This can be very helpful, although there is no perfect solution.